open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    }

 And that's it!
-If you compile and test your plugin, the UI elements in the editor should now change the events that appear in the LFP Viewer.
+If you compile and test your plugin, the UI elements in the editor should now change the events that appear in the LFP Viewer:

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-06.png
   :alt: Plugin in signal chain